 How Is the Video Interview Market Changing in 2026?

-What does this mean for buyers?
-Expect fewer independent options and more bundled suites over the next 12-18 months.
-If you're choosing a platform today, consider whether the vendor will still exist as a standalone product in two years - or whether you'll be migrated into a larger ecosystem you didn't sign up for.
+Fewer independent options and more bundled products - that’s the direction over the next 12-18 months.
+When choosing today, ask whether the vendor will still exist as a standalone product in two years, or whether you’ll be migrated into a larger ecosystem you didn’t sign up for.

-The consolidation trend also explains why platforms like Pin are gaining traction.
-Rather than building a standalone video interview tool that might get acquired next, Pin built the full pipeline - sourcing, outreach, and scheduling - with interview coordination as one piece of a larger workflow.
-That integrated approach is harder to disrupt through acquisition because there's no single feature to absorb into a bigger platform.
+This consolidation trend also explains why full-pipeline solutions like Pin are gaining traction.
+Rather than building a standalone video recruiting platform that might get absorbed next, Pin built the full pipeline - sourcing, outreach, and scheduling - with interview coordination as one piece of a larger workflow.
+That integrated approach is harder to disrupt through acquisition because there’s no single feature to fold into a bigger suite.

-For recruiting agencies, this shift creates a different risk.
-Agencies often need tools that work across multiple clients with different ATS setups and interview processes.
-An agency-specific platform like Hinterview may be a safer bet than an enterprise tool that could pivot away from multi-client workflows after an acquisition.
-Agencies handling high-volume placements should also consider whether their video tool integrates with their broader recruiting tech stack or creates yet another data silo.
+Recruiting agencies face a different version of this risk.
+Multi-client workflows, different ATS setups per client, and separate interview processes are requirements enterprise tools rarely accommodate well.
+An agency-specific tool like Hinterview may be a safer bet than an enterprise product that could pivot away from multi-client support after an acquisition.
+High-volume agencies should also verify whether their video tool integrates with their broader recruiting stack or creates yet another data silo.

 Candidates Who Prefer Video Interviews by Sector